1964 Kennedy Half Dollar Value Checker: Errors List, “D” & No Mint Mark Worth

 1964 DDR FS-801 Errors

-Population reports reveal extraordinary scarcity across high grades.
-Heritage auction data shows Population 2 for AU55 specimens, while Greysheet indicates Population 4 for MS65 examples, demonstrating the variety’s condition-sensitive nature.
+Population reports reveal extreme scarcity in high grades.
+Heritage auction data shows only a population of 2 for AU55 specimens, while Greysheet indicates a population of 4 for MS65 examples — a remarkably thin population for a well-known variety.

 1964 DDR FS-801 Half Dollar Price/Grade Chart